This post may contain affiliate links, which helps keep this content free. More information on the Menu

 Then the search was on to find a colour that I was happy with.
-NOT EASY.

 I began to read, that with the Henna base colours, if you have a different colour, as in the grey as your roots, then it could be two different colours coming through ( would this also look like roots! )

 Then to realise some people actually sleep in the Henna ( with a towel on the bed) as the colour may need to develop longer.
 Not sure I could do that.
+How romantic!

-The advise is normally on the box.
+The advice is normally on the box.

 I went searching for one without the additives, it also depends where you live to be able to get the products. some were frankly too expensive with the postage too.